Cytrox: Greece

 During the 2022 Greek wiretapping scandal, it was revealed that Predator was being used to surveil several politicians (including opposition politician Nikos Androulakis) and journalists, with the Greek government reportedly being implicated in buying and utilising Predator.
 The Greek government admitted to spying on journalist Thanasis Koukakis, but denied using Predator or maintaining any association with Intellexa.
 In October 2022, Koukakis sued Intellexa and its executive for breach of privacy.

 In March 2023, The New York Times reported that Artemis Seaford, a dual U.S.-Greek national and former security policy manager at Meta, had her phone infected with Predator while in Greece.

 In July 2023, the investigation team of the Hellenic Data Protection Authority announced that it had found 220 text messages containing a link polluted with Predator, that had been sent to 92 telephone numbers in order to turn them into spying devices.
 The news website Inside Story published the content of many of them, which had been sent mostly in 2021.
 Their recipients included many politicians, ministers and their associates, including associates of the Prime Minister (e.g., Dimitris Avramopoulos, Giorgos Patoulis, Giorgos Gerapetritis, Kostis Hatzidakis, Thanos Plevris, Michalis Chrysochoidis, Adonis Georgiadis, Nikos Dendias, Christos Spirtzis), businessmen (e.g., Theodoros Karipidis), journalists, EYP cadres, at least one bishop and the editor of the newspaper Kathimerini, Alexis Papachelas.
 These names had been included in a list of persons alleged to have been spied upon by EYP and Predator, which had been published in November 2022 by the Documento newspaper.

+Sudan

+In November 2022, it was revealed that a Cessna aircraft containing undeclared exports from Cyprus stopped in Athens before delivering to Khartoum.
+Predator was identified as one of the three surveillance systems in it.
+Concerns over the possible use of this software were raised due to a history of Sudanese authorities using censorship and surveillance systems such as Remote Control Systems and BlueCoat Proxy SG against protesters, activists and journalists.